-Vallow and Daybell are both facing felony charges.
+Vallow and Daybell both received felony charges, though not for murder.

-Vallow and Daybell are each facing their own charges, though Special Prosecutor Rob Wood has asked district judges to combine their cases.
-Vallow has been charged with two felony counts of conspiracy to alter, conceal, or destroy evidence, and three misdemeanor counts of resisting or obstructing officers, a solicitation to commit a crime, and contempt of court; Daybell has been charged with four felony charges of conspiracy to and destruction of evidence.
+In September, Special Prosecutor Rob Wood asked district judges to combine the couple’s cases.
+Vallow was charged with two felony counts of conspiracy to alter, conceal, or destroy evidence, and three misdemeanor counts of resisting or obstructing officers, a solicitation to commit a crime, and contempt of court; Daybell was charged with four felony charges of conspiracy to and destruction of evidence.

 A number of other people close to the couple have mysteriously died.

-While JJ and Tylee were reported missing in September, bizarre occurrences involving the couple date back to July, when Vallow’s brother, Alex Cox, shot and killed Vallow’s estranged husband, Charles Vallow.
+While JJ and Tylee were reported missing in September 2019, bizarre occurrences involving the couple date back to that July, when Vallow’s brother, Alex Cox, shot and killed Vallow’s estranged husband, Charles Vallow.
 At the time, detectives ruled the shooting a self-defense.
-In August, Vallow, her children, and Cox moved to Rexburg, Idaho, where Daybell joined them at the end of the month.
+That August, Vallow, her children, and Cox moved to Rexburg, Idaho, where Daybell joined them at the end of the month.
 Then, in December, Cox died of what the Times refers to as “unknown causes.”

 There was a mysterious death on Daybell’s side of the family as well.
-On October 19, Daybell’s wife, Tammy Daybell, died of natural causes, according to her obituary.
+On October 19, 2019, Daybell’s wife, Tammy Daybell, died of natural causes, according to her obituary.
 Approximately two weeks after her death, Daybell and Vallow were married.
 According to the Times, law enforcement has since exhumed Tammy’s remains, and has also performed tests on Cox’s.
-However, authorities have not yet released the results of either test.

 The couple’s doomsday beliefs have come to light.